 Once you have all of your key crisis metrics, you can answer strategic questions that will help with your social listening and crisis management.
 Download The Higher Ed Social Listening Handbook and find the crisis management questions on page 15.

-Case Study: Sometimes the Best thing to Say Is Nothing at All
+Crisis Case Study: Sometimes the Best thing to Say Is Nothing

 One of Campus Sonar’s expert services is helping you through the difficult decisions that you need to make when you encounter a crisis.
 A recent university client dealt with a crisis when a former employee was implicated in a scam.
 The news story broke in the national media and the university needed to know if the story was spreading, how it was spreading, and how quickly it was spreading.